πΊοΈ Understanding Levels

 Think of Levels as the containers that hold your game worlds.
-They're like the stages in a theater production—each one is a complete environment where your interactive experience takes place.
-Let's explore how Unreal Engine organizes and manages these virtual spaces.
+They're like the stages in a theater production· each one is a complete environment where your interactive experience takes place.
+In this lesson we'll explore how Unreal Engine 5.8 organizes these virtual spaces, and how World Partition now streams huge worlds for you automatically.

 By the end of this lesson, you will be able to: